 - Explain various political, fiscal, and administrative issues of governance in an intergovernmental system, such as national policymaking and security, fiscal federalism, and implementation.

 - Synthesize theories of federalism and statesmanship with the role of national, state, and local governments and their influence on policy decisions.

 - Identify the effects of national and state policy on reshaping intergovernmental relationships and power structures within the federal system.

 - Develop research skills in preparation for dissertation research.

 Textbook readings and lecture presentations/notes

 Course Requirements Checklist

-The student will submit 3 short papers summarizing and analyzing 2 of the recommended reading articles for the module/week.
-The reviews must be 5-6 pages (1200-1500 words), written in current Turabian format.
+The student will submit 3 article reviews that analyze and synthesize 2 articles assigned by the instructor.
+Each review must be 1350-1600 words, written in current Turabian format.

 The student will submit 1 publication-quality book review of Daniel J. Elazar's Exploring Federalism.
 The book review must be a minimum of 1,000 words, written in current Turabian format.

 The student will submit 3 literature review assignments that are focused on a research question related to American federalism or intergovernmental relations.
 The literature review assignments will address the biblical framework, concepts, research, and findings relevant to the research question and assess where the question fits within the broad framework of scholarly research.
 The 3 literature review assignments must be written in current Turabian format.